Sudrien/cosmic-epoch-on-raspbian/README.md

 > sudo systemctl enable greetd

 Reboot and test now.
-In worse case, did you know you can access multiple terminals with ctrl+alt+F2 through F6 when you thing you can't get out of graphical mode?
+In worse case, did you know you can access multiple terminals with ctrl+alt+F2 through F6 when you think you can't get out of graphical mode?